 I chose not to use this marble mosaic tile on the backsplash in the remainder of the kitchen for two reasons.
 (1) I wanted it to feel special, and (2) I wanted to avoid grout in areas where things would be splashing…like at the sink and range.

-Smart Kitchen Design Upgrades: Professional Style Stainless Appliances
+No Demo/No Dust Kitchen Upgrades: Professional Style Stainless Appliances

 I love this appliance collection from Kitchenaid!
 It has a special finish called Smudgeproof, and what a difference that makes!